quincycheng/k8s-jwt-demo/README.md

 # k8s-jwt-demo
-This is a demo on Kubernetes for apps to retrieve secrets based on Conjur Authn-JWT with enhanced JWT summon (see [link](https://github.com/quincycheng/summon-conjur)) &amp; Golang API (see [link](https://github.com/quincycheng/conjur-api-go))
+This is a demo on Kubernetes for apps to retrieve secrets based on Conjur Authn-JWT with enhanced JWT summon

 3 pods will be created:
  - Secret injection into environment variable with summon when app starts/restarts